We believe in being transparent, so come and learn more about everything happening at genU.

 At genU, we’re committed to building inclusive communities.
 For us, that means a strong dedication to joining our national efforts towards reconciliation.

 So, as the first step on the journey to reconciliation, we wrote an action plan to signify our public commitment to reconciliation and lay the foundations for initiatives.

 Our Reflect RAP begins with deep involvement in building the cultural competency of all members of our organisation.
 As an organisation, we will put into action our belief that we will achieve more together, by building relationships with Aboriginal and Torres Strait Islander peoples and building organisational awareness of their cultures, histories and achievements.

 In successive plans, we will continue to establish a RAP governance framework and identify opportunities to improve respect and life outcomes for Aboriginal and Torres Strait Islander peoples.

 Download the PDF (5MB)

 As the leading character in a short film, Jeremy creates substantial awareness of living with a disability in a meaningful and funny way.
 He helps to lift the lid on stereotypes about living with a disability.

-Directed by Ryan Chamley, the film is a joint project between genU and Geelong’s Robot Army Productions.
+This film is a joint project between genU and Geelong’s Robot Army Productions.